A proof of the reverse isoperimetric inequality using a geometric-analytic approach: Introduction

-where $V$ is the thermodynamic volume \cite{FN1}, $\mathcal{A}_{D-2}$ is the volume of unit sphere and $A$ is the area of the outer horizon.
-Equivalently, the inequality can be stated as AdS-Schwarzschild black holes at a fixed \textit{geometric} \cite{FN2} volume $V'$ maximize area or entropy \cite{Cvetic:2010jb}.
-This means that \textit{a round sphere of fixed geometric volume in AdS space maximize area or entropy}.
-It is precisely this statement that we will prove.
+This leads us to interpret the conjecture as the statement that a round sphere $S^{D-2}$ in $D$ dimensional AdS space, which bounds a fixed geometric volume equal to the volume of a $(D-1)$ Euclidean ball, maximizes entropy.
+Physically, this means that black holes like to be round \cite{Appels:2019vow}.
+Therefore, although the relevant notion of volume is ``thermodynamic volume" in the extended black hole thermodynamics, in the static case of Schwarzschild-AdS black hole, this coincides with the naive geometric volume as defined in (\ref{geo_vol}), and we shall express calculations in that language with the understanding that they represent thermodynamic volume in the static case.
 The inequality is reversed in the sense that in Euclidean space, a round sphere minimizes area, called simply the isoperimetric inequality \cite{osserman1975isoperimetric,Osserman1978Isoperimetric}.
 The reverse isoperimetric inequality is known to be obeyed for every case except for the charged Ba\~{n}ados-Teitelboim-Zanelli (BTZ) black holes \cite{Martinez:1999qi,Frassino:2015oca}.
 Black holes that violate RII are called superentropic \cite{Hennigar2015SuperEntropic,Hennigar:2015cja}.
 However, these are thermodynamically unstable \cite{Johnson:2019mdp} since they have negative heat capacity at constant volume.
 RII is a classical result, and some quantum inequalities have also been proposed recently regarding this \cite{Frassino:2024bjg}.
 Despite the success of RII, it lacks a general proof and remains a conjecture.
-In this Letter, we provide for the first time a general proof of RII in arbitrary dimension using a two-pronged geometric and analytical approach.
-The geometric part of the proof establishes a very general statement: In any theory of gravity coupled to matter fields that respects the standard energy conditions leading to gravitational focusing, a round sphere of fixed geometric volume maximizes area or entropy.
-In the analytic part of the proof, we show this for Einstein's gravity coupled to arbitrary matter fields.
+In this paper, we attempt a proof of RII in $D\geq4$ using a two-pronged geometric and analytical approach, which we elaborate on now. \paragraph*{\textbf{Organization of the paper}.} The remainder of this article is organized as follows.
+In Sec.~\ref{II}, we analyze the entropy of AdS--Schwarzschild black holes using the geometric volume, which coincides with the thermodynamic volume in the static case.
+Using gravitational focusing together with the Sherif--Dunsby conformal rigidity theorem, and independently through a second--variation analysis of the slice functional, we show that the round horizon is the unique entropy maximizer among all hypersurfaces enclosing a fixed thermodynamic volume.